Add Stability to Your Retirement Mix

 Conventional IRAs are often heavy with stocks and bonds.
 In previous eras, when the national economy was more robust and stable, this method proved to be successful.

-But today these paper assets are becoming too risky for many people, especially after events like the Great Recession, which led to many people's retirement accounts being significantly reduced over a very short period of time.
+But today these paper assets can seem too risky for some people, especially after events like the Great Recession, which led to many people's retirement accounts being significantly reduced over a very short period of time.

-Backing your IRA with precious metals like gold and silver can provide more protection against these threats by diversifying your portfolio, as well as helping to safeguard your money from inflation, economic fluctuation and unfavorable legislative policies.
+Backing your IRA with precious metals like gold and silver may potentially help provide more protection against these threats by diversifying your assets, as well as potentially helping to safeguard your assets from inflation, economic fluctuation and unfavorable legislative policies.

 Gold and Silver IRAs - How Can They Protect Your Nest Egg?

-Gold and silver IRAs offer a unique alternative to conventional retirement plans by enabling you to add precious metals, including gold coins, silver, platinum and palladium, in addition to more traditional types of investments, such as mutual funds.
+Gold and silver IRAs offer a unique alternative to conventional retirement plans by enabling you to add precious metals, including gold coins, silver, platinum and palladium.

 These Precious Metals IRAs have become increasingly popular in recent years as more uncertainty grows around the health of the global economy.
-By adding gold and silver to your retirement account, you can help shield your money from future economic turmoil and have peace of mind about your buying power in retirement.
+By adding gold and silver to your retirement account, you can potentially help in shielding your assets from some of the effects of future economic turmoil and have some peace of mind about your buying power in retirement.

-How exactly can gold and silver IRAs provide this unique level of protection?
+How exactly can gold and silver IRAs help in seeking this level of protection?
 Let's look at some of their key benefits.

 Benefits of Gold and Silver IRAs

-We can't stress this enough: diversification is crucial to every person's portfolio, especially when it comes to retirement savings.
+Diversification is crucial to every person's asset holdings, especially when it comes to retirement savings.
 Gold and silver IRAs allow you to hold assets that are rarely found in employer-sponsored 401(k)s and conventional IRAs.
-This means you can greatly diversify your holdings, rather than keeping all your eggs in one "paper" basket.
+This means you can diversify your holdings, rather than keeping all your eggs in one "paper" basket.

 When the stock market tumbles, even the so-called "safest" mutual funds and bonds can take a hit, and retirement accounts can suffer greatly.
-If it happens to you right before retirement (as it did to many during the Great Recession), you could be forced to continue working for many years to come.
-Diversifying your portfolio with precious metals helps protect your retirement money by shielding it from the volatility associated with stocks and other paper assets.
+If it happens to you right before retirement (as it did to many during the Great Recession), you could be forced to continue working.
+Diversifying your assets with precious metals may potentially help in protecting your retirement assets by shielding them from the volatility associated with stocks and other paper assets.

-Many people who buy gold and silver do so as a hedge against inflation and the declining U.S. dollar.
+Many people who buy gold and silver do so as a possible hedge against inflation and the declining U.S. dollar.
 As the dollar loses value, Americans essentially lose wealth and purchasing power.
-If the value continues to shrink, paper-heavy portfolios could be worth a lot less in retirement.
-On the other hand, the value of precious metals, like gold, tends to increase as the dollar drops.
-By placing precious metals in an IRA, you can thus preserve your buying power and safeguard your money from the effects of inflation.
+If the value continues to shrink, paper-heavy assets could be worth a lot less in retirement.
+On the other hand, the value of precious metals, like gold, can increase as the dollar drops.
+By placing precious metals in an IRA, you can thus potentially preserve your buying power and help safeguard your money from the effects of inflation.

 Setting Up Your New Precious Metals IRA Account

-Here’s the best news of all: you can easily rollover an existing IRA to an IRA backed with gold and silver.
+Here’s good news: you can easily rollover an existing IRA to an IRA backed with gold and silver.
 This means that you don’t need to make another initial deposit to get the ball rolling.

 What you do need to find is a precious metals professional to work with.
 Obviously, there’s no shortage of firms advertising their experience, expertise and proven track record.
 Without any sort of verification or third party certificates, these promises are just words.